Sharath424/Spring-Boot-2.7.8/README.md

 <div style="font-size:18px; text-align:justify;">
 Constructor-based DI is accomplished when the container invokes a class constructor with a number of arguments, each representing a dependency on the other class.

-We can inject the dependency by constructor.
+We can inject the dependency by the constructor.
 The <constructor-arg> subelement of <bean> is used for constructor injection.
 Here we are going to inject

 * primitive and String-based values
 * Dependent object (contained object)